rackerlabs/support-how-to/content/rackconnect/rackconnect-global-user-workflow.md

 5. Rackspace accepts the virtual circuit request from the customer within the Cloud Exchange.

-### Establishing a RackConnect Global connection if you use Microsoft Azure (via Microsoft ExpressRoute)
+### Establish a RackConnect Global connection if you use Microsoft Azure (via Microsoft ExpressRoute)

 This procedure applies if you are Microsoft Azure customer requiring a private connection to your infrastructure at Rackspace.